flipkart-incubator/drift/docs/01-ARCHITECTURE-OVERVIEW.md

 ## Introduction

-**Drift** is a Temporal-powered, low-code visual workflow orchestration platform that enables users to design, deploy, and execute complex workflows using a node-based system.
+**Drift** is a Temporal-powered, low-code visual workflow orchestration platform that enables users to design, deploy, and execute workflows using [native nodes]().
 The platform abstracts the complexity of workflow management and provides a flexible, extensible architecture for building business process automation.

 ### Key Features
-- **Low-Code/No-Code**: Visual workflow builder with predefined node types
+- **Low-Code/No-Code**: On-the-fly workflow builder with predefined node types
+- **DSL Based workflow** : Defines the workflow structure by orchestrating native nodes in a Directed Graph.
+Executes mostly as a sequential DAG, with explicit support for loops to handle complex logic.
-- **Temporal Integration**: Leverages Temporal.io for reliable, fault-tolerant workflow execution
+- **Temporal Integration**: Reliable, fault-tolerant workflow execution
 - **Distributed Architecture**: Horizontally scalable with separate API and Worker components
-- **Multi-Tenancy**: Supports multiple tenants/clients with isolated configurations
+- **Multi-Tenancy**: Isolated tenant configurations
-- **Extensible Node System**: Pluggable architecture for custom node types
+- **Extensible Node System**: Pluggable custom node types
-- **State Persistence**: Durable workflow state management using HBase
+- **Context Offloading**: Persists context in HBase (more connectors planned) to bypass the Temporal backend, maximizing throughput by keeping data and control plane decoupled.
+- **Workflow Versioning**: Version-controlled workflows with hot deployments, zero downtime updates and rollbacks
-- **Real-time Caching**: Redis-based caching for workflow definitions and node configurations
+- **Real-time Visibility**: Live workflow execution tracking and monitoring
+- **Widgetized Responses**: UI-ready responses for human-in-the-loop workflows and systematic resumes
+- **Generic Contracts**: Standardized contracts for seamless workflow interactions

 ---